dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Upstream/upstream_GATK/steps-upstream_GATK.rst

 Merge BAMs
 ++++++++++

-This step uses ``samtools merge`` to merge multiple ``bam`` files when data comes in multiple replicates.
+This step uses Samtools ``merge`` to merge multiple ``bam`` files when data comes in replicates.
 If there are no replicates, this step is skipped.
-The output ``bam`` file is checked for integrity to ensure the file has a header and it is not truncated.
+The output ``bam`` file is checked for integrity to ensure there is a properly formatted header and the file is not truncated.

 * CWL: workflow_merge-bam_plus_integrity-check.cwl